peterdsharpe/PotentialFlowVisualizer/README.md

 ![Lifting Cylinder Flow](media/lifting_cylinder_flow.png)

 #### Nonlifting NACA0020
-Here, we use some key results of slender body theory to model a thin streamlined body.
+Here, we use some key results of slender body theory to (approximately) model a thin streamlined body.
 ```python
 from potentialflowvisualizer import *